Pinhole camera: Calculating the f-number and required exposure

 The f-number of the camera may be calculated by dividing the distance from the pinhole to the imaging plane (the focal length) by the diameter of the pinhole.
 For example, a camera with a 0.5 mm diameter pinhole, and a 50 mm focal length would have an f-number of 50/0.5, or 100 (f/100 in conventional notation).

 Due to the large f-number of a pinhole camera, exposures will often encounter reciprocity failure.
 Once exposure time has exceeded about 1 second for film or 30 seconds for paper, one must compensate for the breakdown in linear response of the film/paper to intensity of illumination by using longer exposures.

 Exposures projected on to modern light-sensitive photographic film can typically range from five seconds up to as much as several hours, with smaller pinholes requiring longer exposures to produce the same size image.
 Because a pinhole camera requires a lengthy exposure, its shutter may be manually operated, as with a flap made of opaque material to cover and uncover the pinhole.

-Coded apertures

-A non-focusing coded-aperture optical system may be thought of as multiple pinhole cameras in conjunction.
-By adding pinholes, light throughput and thus sensitivity are increased.
-However, multiple images are formed, usually requiring computer deconvolution.

-Modern day interest

-A revival in popularity has become evident in recent years with the success of Kickstarter crowdfunding campaigns offering a range of pinhole photography products.
-Projects have included a camera crafted from wood and the Pinhole Pro, a lens designed for DSLR and MILC digital cameras.

 Natural pinhole phenomenon

 A pinhole camera effect can sometimes occur naturally.
-Small "pinholes" formed by the gaps between overlapping tree leaves will create replica images of the sun on flat surfaces.
-During an eclipse, this produces small crescents in the case of a partial eclipse, or hollow rings in the case of an annular eclipse.
+Small "pinholes" formed by the gaps between overlapping tree leaves and branches will create replica images of the sun (or other light sources) on flat surfaces.
+During a solar eclipse, this produces small crescents, and in the case of an annular eclipse hollow rings.
+Disco balls can also function as natural reflective pinhole cameras (also known as a pinhead mirror).